Bryce285/system_monitor/README.md

 ## TODO
 1. Add current frequency, temperature, and base frequency to CPU section
-2. Add stress features for CPU
+2. Test/tweak weights for memory stress calculation
+3. Polish/add to memory part of the UI